 At its meeting of December 14, 2005, the Commission found that the appeal raised a substantial issue of conformance of the project as approved with the certified LCP regarding protection of marine biological resources, protection of environmentally sensitive habitat areas, namely rocky intertidal areas and coastal bluffs, and the avoidance and minimization of geologic instability.
 The Commission also found that additional information was required to allow for a full analysis of the proposed development's consistent with the policies and standards of the City's LCP.
-These requisite informational items entailed: (1) an assessment of potential avian habitat utilization of the project site's coastal bluff areas; (2) engineering and biological analyses of the project's potential effects on rocky intertidal areas; (3) a geo-technical evaluation of the coastal bluff face and blufftop margins; (4) an estimation of contaminated materials excavation and stockpile quantities; and (5) an alternatives analysis of other hazardous materials characterization and assessment logistics, including sampling via the use of low-angle horizontal directional drilling with the foundation materials retained in place.
+These requisite informational items entailed: (1) an assessment of potential avian habitat utilization of the project site's coastal bluff areas; (2) engineering and biological analyses of the project's potential effects on rocky intertidal areas; (3) a geo-technical evaluation of the coastal bluff face and blufftop margins; (4) an estimation of foundation material and soil removal volumes and stockpile quantities; and (5) an alternatives analysis of other characterization and assessment logistics, including sampling via the use of low-angle horizontal directional drilling with the foundation materials retained in place.

 During the period from January through early March 2006, the requested supplemental information items were prepared by the applicant's consultants and forwarded to the Commission staff for review.
-Throughout March 2006, Commission and Regional Water Quality Control Board staff members conferred over the various concerns relating to coastal resources and identified a set of project changes that if accepted by the applicant and incorporated into the project description would resolve many of the identified concerns.
-The suggested project modifications included: (1) provisions for conducting additional pre-demolition testing for specified chemicals of potential concern (COPC) at the perimeter of the former industrial buildings with known on suspected hazardous materials contamination; (2) requirements for the use of appropriately low-permeable capping back-fill in the areas where materials would be excavated and it is determined that contaminants would have to remain until full remediation of the site at a later date: (3) further constraints on the scope and amount of municipal refuse and industrial debris clean-up to be performed on the site's coastal bluff face and blufftop margins to minimize disruption of bluff stability and bluff face and intertidal habitat; and (4) provisions that confirmation testing for COPCs be conducted in these areas.
+Throughout March 2006, both Commission and Regional Water Quality Control Board staff members conferred over the various concerns relating to coastal resources and identified a set of project changes that if accepted by the applicant and incorporated into the project description would resolve many of the identified concerns.
+The suggested project modifications included: (1) provisions for predemolition testing for COPCs at perimeter areas around select building foundations; (2) requirements for the use of appropriately low-permeable capping back-fill in the areas where materials would be excavated and it is determined that soil with COPC concentrations exceeding cleanup levels would have to remain until full remediation of the site at a later date; and (3) further specification to the scope of the debris removal and confirmation testing to be performed on the site's coastal bluff face and blufftop margins to minimize disruption of bluff stability and bluff face and intertidal habitat.